riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ### Troubleshooting: cutadapt 3.x fails

-Some users have noticed the workflow fails during invocation of `cutadapt` 3.2 or 3.4.
+For some users, the workflow fails during invocation of `cutadapt` 3.2 or 3.4.
 [Debugging](#debugging) reveals the following error message:

 ```
 Traceback (most recent call last):